Ortiz2525/BluzelleStudio/README.md

 ### Bundling desktop executables

 Note that the commands given below can cross-compile for different platforms (verified on Mac).
-The binaries are placed in the `dist` folder.
+The binaries are placed in the `desktop/release` folder.

 ```
 1. Ensure you can run the app (see above)
-2. cd desktop
-3. yarn package-mac|package-linux|package-windows
+2. yarn build-mac|build-linux|build-windows
 ```